woanversace/react/README.md

 + **mixins**:  An array of objects, used to extend the current component's functionality.

 ### State

-Every component may has a `state` object and a `props` (read more about different between `props` and `state` at [here](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md)).
-When calling `setState` triggers UI updates and is the bread and butter of React's interactivity (In my opinion this is a point of difference of React with another).
-If we want to set an initial state before any interaction occurs we can use the `getInitialState` method.
+Every component may have a state object, and a props (Read more about differency between `props` and `state` [here](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md)).
+Calling `setState` triggers UI updates, which is the bread and butter of React's interactivity.
+(In my opinion, this is the point that differentiates React with others).
+If you would like to set an initial state before any interaction occurs, use the `getInitialState` method.

 ```js
 var MyComponent = React.createClass({